 Diplomatic relations between Botswana and Switzerland were established in 1967.
 Before 1967, only a few Swiss missionaries lived in Botswana.
 In the 1970s the number of Swiss citizens in Botswana increased.
 Switzerland came under the portfolio responsibility of the Permanent Mission of Botswana to the United Nations in Geneva in 2012 Botswana’s first Ambassador to Switzerland, His Excellency Mr. Mothusi B. R. Palai presented his Letters of Credence to the then President of the Swiss Federal Council, Her Excellency President Eveline Widmer-Schlumpf on the 27th March 2012 in Bern, the capital of Switzerland.
 Switzerland is accredited to Botswana through its Embassy in Pretoria.

-Currently, the only agreement between Botswana and Switzerland is the Agreement on the Promotion and Reciprocal Protection of Investment.
-The Agreement was signed in 1998 and entered into force in 2004.The main aim of the agrement is to maintain favourable conditions for investment between Botswana and Switzerland with the overll objective of fostering economic prosperity in both countries.
+In 1998, Botswana and Switzerland signed an Agreement on the Promotion and Reciprocal Protection of Investment.
+The Agreement entered into force in 2004.The main aim of the agreement is to maintain favorable conditions for investment between Botswana and Switzerland with the overll objective of fostering fruitful economic relations between the two countries.

-There also exisit a bilaterl Free Trade Agreement between the European Free Trade Association (EFTA) and the Southern African Customs Union (SACU).
-The agreement enetred into force in 2008.
-Its main objective is to strengtehn the links between Europe and Southern Africa and establish close and lasting relationships and cooperation.
+There is also a bilateral Free Trade Agreement between the European Free Trade Association (EFTA) and the Southern African Customs Union (SACU).
+The agreement entered into force in 2008.
+Its main objective is to strengthen the links between Europe and Southern Africa and establish close and lasting relationships and cooperation.
 Botswana intends to use this platform to enjoy the benefits of foreign trade and investment between the two organizations.

 Trade and Investment

 Most of Switzerland’s outward foreign direct investment is concentrated in Europe.
-The Mission has been negotiating with the Swiss Government authorities on ways through which Botswana could benefit from Swiss Assistance.
-At the Private Sector level, the Mission has undertaken a number of promotional activities and participated at several platforms to advance Botswanata’s interests in Switzerland, namely:
+The Mission has been engaging the Swiss Government on ways through which Botswana-Swiss cooperation can be deepened.
+At the Private Sector level, the Mission continues to undertake number of promotional activities and participate at vatious platforms to advance Botswanana’s interests in Switzerland

 Permanent Mission of Botswana